mcc-us/mcc-us.github.io.bkup/_posts/2024-01-09-prepare-trial-balance.md

 ---
 layout: post
-title: preparing-trial-balances
+title: prepare-trial-balances
 tags:
 ---

-TB - Simply lists all accounts in order: A, L, SE, Rev, Exp and check for equal balances

 {: .box-success}
+TB - List all accounts in order: **A, L, SE, Rev, Exp** then check for equal balances

+{: .box-warning}
 Reporting NEEDS **Who, What, When: Time Period**